Denis Cotter

-Denis Cotter is an Irish celebrity chef, author, television personality and proprietor of the acclaimed vegetarian Café Paradiso restaurant in Cork City.
-He has published three cookbooks – "Cafe Paradiso Cookbook", "Paradiso Seasons" and "wild garlic, gooseberries...and me", and his fourth book was due to be published in 2011 by HarperCollins.
-He has featured on the RTÉ One television series Guerrilla Gourmet.
+Denis Cotter is an Irish celebrity chef from Macroom, author and proprietor of the acclaimed vegetarian Paradiso restaurant in Cork City.
+He has also published several cookbooks and featured on the RTÉ One television series Guerrilla Gourmet.

 Style

-Cotter is described as a "vegetarian icon" and "hero to non-meat eaters", beginning his career as a banker before quitting to form his own restaurant business.
+Cotter is described as a "vegetarian icon" and "hero to non-meat eaters".
 His meals include goat's cheese gnocchi with pan-fried artichokes.
 In Café Paradiso, his Cork city restaurant, Cotter has evolved an 'innovative' style of vegetarian cooking, based on local produce and cheeses, and on a close working relationship with Gortnanain Farm just outside the city.

 Career

-Cotter opened his award-winning Café Paradiso restaurant in Cork in 1993.
-He published his first cookbook in 1999, followed in 2003 by Paradiso Seasons, which was named as best vegetarian cookbook in the world at the Gourmand World Cookbook Fair in 2004.
-In 2007, his third book, 'wild garlic, gooseberries...and me", was published by HarperCollins and shortlisted for the Andre Simon awards.
-His fourth book, "for the love of food", was published in 2011.
+Cotter began his career working at a bank in the internal audit department for 8 years.
+He left the bank in the 1980s and took a job at Cranks in London waiting tables and working in the kitchen.
+He then spent four years working at the Quay Co-Op vegetarian restaurant in Cork.